getesper/invisi3d/README.md

 python extract_official_train_test_set_from_mat.py nyu_depth_v2_labeled.mat splits.mat ./nyu_depth_v2/official_splits/
 ```

-Next, please update the paths in `predict_nyu_marigold.py`, `predict_places_marigold.py`, and `project_places_depth_preds.py`.
+Next, update the paths in `predict_nyu_marigold.py`, `predict_places_marigold.py`, and `project_places_depth_preds.py`.
 Then run these files in this sequence.
 These scripts are equipped with `submitit` to be distributed across a SLURM cluster.
 If possible, we strongly suggest parallelizing the workload.

 Finally, make sure to update the paths in `zoedepth/utils/config.py:96-175`.

 All done!

 ### Training the Model